Ebi2626/peopleApi/readme.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-This API can show you simple home page with list of people and return json objects with singular person or whole array with people.
+This API can show you simple website with list of people and return json objects with singular person or whole array with people.

 - Getting informations (GET) - read from CRUD acronym